ioBroker/ioBroker.js-controller/docs/en/config/multihost.md

 ---
-title: multihost
+title: Multihost
 lastChanged: 13.09.2018
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/config/multihost.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: bn0CAoBAN5DPBn11696x47c991NbZ42OEAQayrrozEY=
+hash: ZK6+69/2TfNCap3aqV0VaFy58lXm/Z6Q2ksbjmj30h8=
 ---
 # The multihost operation
-ioBroker is able to have the tasks done by multiple servers.
-This allows the computing load to be distributed across multiple hosts.
+ioBroker is able to have the tasks done by several servers.
+This allows the processing load to be distributed across multiple hosts.
-You can also use system-specific extensions of a single-board computer (GPIO from a RaspberryPi, although the "main computer" is a more powerful Intel NUC).
+But you can also use system-specific extensions of a single-board computer (GPIO from a RaspberryPi, although the "main computer" is a more powerful Intel NUC).

-After creating a multihost system, all configurations are carried out centrally via the admin of the master.
+After creating a multihost system, all configurations are carried out centrally via the master's admin.
 The admin of the slave (s) can no longer be reached via their web interface (s).

-It therefore makes sense to use a host with minimal installation for a slave, i.e. only the js controller and the admin.
+It therefore makes sense to use a host with a minimal installation for a slave, i.e. only the js-controller and the admin.

-##Installation
+## Installation
 ### Master configuration
 Execute the following command on the master:

-** This step is absolutely necessary if Redis DB is in use. ** In other cases you can use it if the automatic method (see below) fails.
+** This step is absolutely necessary if Redis DB is in use. ** In other cases it can be used if the automatic method (see below) fails.
 Then please select f (ile) instead of r (edis)!

 please call via the console: